FredKSchott/snowpack/www/_template/guides/connecting-tools.md

 }
 ```

 This plugin allows you to run any CLI command as a part of your dev and build workflow.
 This plugin doesn't affect your build output, but it is useful for connecting developer tooling directly into Snowpack.
 Use this to add meaningful feedback to your dev console as you type, like TypeScript type-checking and ESLint lint errors.
+This doesn't affect how Snowpack builds your site.
+Check out the [plugin documentation](https://github.com/snowpackjs/snowpack/tree/master/plugins/plugin-run-script) for more information.

 ### Examples